bitcoin-sv/merchantapi-reference/README.md

 #### Get Unconfirmed Transactions

-Authenticated users can get the list of transactions that were sent to node but are not marked as accepted in the database with a with given policyQuoteId {id} or a given identity {identity} or a given identityProvider {IDP} use:
+Administrators can get the list of transactions that were sent to node but are not marked as accepted in the database with a with given policyQuoteId {id} or a given identity {identity} or a given identityProvider {IDP} use:
 ```
 GET api/v1/unconfirmedTxs?policyQuoteId={PQID}&identity={ID}&identityProvider={IDP}
 ```